vandadnp/dartpad_workshop_starter/public/statelesswidget/instructions.md

 # `StatelessWidget`

 In SwiftUI, any view can have a state and watch changes to an observable object.
 In Flutter however, state is an absolute subject meaning that your views either do or don't have a state.
-If your views don't have a state, meaning that they won't get re-rendered should any of their properties change, then you should use a `StatelessWidget`.
+If your views don't have a state, meaning they don't manage data that can change over time, then you should use a `StatelessWidget`.

 By now you have heard a lot about widgets in this workshop.
 In Flutter almost everything is a widget.
 Even a gesture detector/recognizer in Flutter is a widget.
-The child of the gesture detector is the view/widget that wants to have gesture recognition. `StatelessWidget` as its name indicates is not an exception from this concept in that `StatelessWidget` as its name indicates is also a widget!
+The `child` of the `GestureDetector` is the view/widget that wants to have gesture recognition. `StatelessWidget` as its name indicates is not an exception from this concept in that `StatelessWidget` as its name indicates is also a widget!

 ## `StatelessWidget` Is Immutable